GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ## Document capture rate limiter
 ### Description
-This is the rate-limit for the user's attempts to upload their ID documents from either their computer or phone.
+This is the rate limit for the user's attempts to upload their ID documents from either their computer or phone.
 It is referred to in code via `:idv_doc_auth` and the `RateLimiter` class.